 Check your provider lists to make sure visits to your doctor and any specialists are still covered by your policy, as in-network or preferred provider lists change from year to year.

 Read through your documents and make note of co-pays for in-network and out-of-network providers to avoid surprises.
+Check coverage for any expected health conditions you may be aware of.
+Not all health insurance covers all benefits.
+Many policies have narrow networks that require you to carefully choose your doctors and hospitals.

 Protect Yourself from Identity Theft and Fraudulent Activity